What Are You Telling Yourself After the Affair Has Ended?

 If you’re a woman who has cheated on your husband and are now at the end of an affair, you’re probably feeling like a rowboat mid-Atlantic at midnight.

 Where are you?
-What the hell do you do now after the affair?
+What the hell do you do now in this marriage after the affair?

 And are those fins you just saw circling the boat, or is it your imagination?

-What may surprise you – and even attempt to heist your decision-making – is the grief you will feel.
+What may surprise you – and even attempt to hijack your decision-making – is the grief you will feel.

 And it may be overlapping grief for two relationships.

-Depending on the length of your affair, you may have developed a deeply emotional relationship with this other man.
-With women especially, this kind of affair can feel like a marriage in itself – or at least a transition away from an unsatisfying marriage.
+Depending on the length of your affair, you may have developed a deeply emotional relationship with this other person.
+With women especially, this kind of affair can feel like a marriage in itself – or at least a shift away from an unsatisfying marriage.

 Distinguishing between the natural grief that accompanies the loss of anything important to you and the realization of what you were seeking to begin with will be difficult.